adstuart/azure-vpn-p2s/intune-azurevpnclient/README.md

 # Overview

-This document is aimed at IT adminstrators who are managing the Intune estate and have been asked to provision the Azure VPN Client at scale to their clients, in order to support the wider Client P2S project.
+This document is aimed at IT administrators who are managing the Intune estate and have been asked to provision the Azure VPN Client at scale to their clients, in order to support the wider Client P2S project.

 This document provides a step-by-step guide showing how to achieve this without permitting open access to the public Microsoft Store.
 We start from the perspective of an Intune administrator who has never worked with the Microsoft Store for Business.

+Consider this a soup-to-nuts guide, if you are already experienced in the early steps, feel free to skip ahead.
+If you are new to everything Intune, then read on!

 # Considerations